zibhub/GNDMS/0.6.x/installation-guide/index.md

-**MyProxy Setup**
+### Serverside MyProxy Setup ###

-File transfer and possibly provider stage-in require a user certificate.
-The certificates are issued from a MyProxy-Server.
+Most taskflows require a user certificate.
+Certificates are issued from a MyProxy-Server.
 The server which should be used can be configured in the `grid.properties` file.
 In the section:

     # settings for the myproxy server
     myProxyServer=csr-pc28.zib.de